idleberg/atom-linter-makensis/README.md

 Setting             | Default    | Description
 --------------------|------------|------------
-Path to MakeNSIS    | `makensis` | Specify the full path to `makensis` PPO Mode            | `true`     | The pre-process mode lints much faster, but ignores warning (unless in strict mode) Strict Mode         | `false`    | Treats warnings as errors Manage Dependencies | `true`     | When enabled, third-party dependencies will be installed automatically Prepend Code        |  `""`      | Semicolon-separated list of commands to be prepended to your script
+Path to MakeNSIS    | `makensis` | Specify the full path to `makensis` PPO Mode            | `PPO`      | The pre-process mode lints much faster, but ignores warning (unless in strict mode) Strict Mode         | `false`    | Treats warnings as errors Manage Dependencies | `true`     | When enabled, third-party dependencies will be installed automatically Prepend Code        |  `""`      | Semicolon-separated list of commands to be prepended to your script